"""

 image_dirs_use = image_dirs[:, inds]

-# extract the catalogue directions ot use for this ransac iteration
+# extract the catalog directions ot use for this ransac iteration

 # estimate an updated attitude

-# rotate the catalogue directions into the camera frame and project them onto the image using the new
+# rotate the catalog directions into the camera frame and project them onto the image using the new

 # attitude